Caching

 @hookimpl(hookwrapper=True)def pytest_runtest_makereport(item): outcome = yield report = outcome.get_result() if report.when == "call": # Assuming `al` is a fixture that provides an instance of `Alumni`. al = item.funcargs["al"] if report.passed: al.cache.save() else: al.cache.discard()

-file in the root of your project.
-This file contains all the AI responses that Alumnium has used during the test execution.
-This file can be added to .gitignore
+Once the cache is saved, you should see storage files in the root of your project.
+These files contain all the AI responses that Alumnium has used during the test execution.
+They can be added to .gitignore

 or committed to the repository, depending on your needs.